Connect with ProQuest

 At any given time, some of the works from ProQuest Dissertations & Theses are unavailable due to embargoes.
 Embargo restrictions are typically requested by authors as copyright holders, in consultation with their universities, and may be placed for various reasons.
 Some examples include patents pending on elements contained within the graduate work and concerns about data privacy and the privacy of subjects involved in the studies.

 Authors have the ability to embargo their work indefinitely or for a certain period of time.
-ProQuest honors the author’s wishes and can accommodate as needed.
-ProQuest also upholds a take-down policy within 24-48 hrs, Find details on ProQuest’s Full Text Take Down process here. if an author wishes to request that their work be embargoed or removed at any time.
-Contact email@example.com to make a request.
+ProQuest honors the author’s wishes and can accommodate them as needed.
+ProQuest also upholds a policy for the removal of works within 48 hours of receiving the request.
+Find details on ProQuest’s Full Text Take Down process here.
+If an author wishes, he/she/they may contact email@example.com to request that their work be embargoed or removed at any time.

 Questions about Publishing Rights